ying-tang/help-documentation/_cinder/supported_volume_types.md

 ## Introduction

-OpenStack Cinder Block Storage Service uses Storage Hardware as backend to support its volumes.
+OpenStack Cinder Block Storage Service uses storage hardware to provide a backend that supports its volumes.
-Typically it is configured with a single backend.
+Typically, Conder is configured with a single backend.
 Currently, IBM Bluebox Cloud can support two backends using Ceph Storage, namely `rbd_hybrid` and `rbd_ssd`.
-The `rbd_hybrid` backend uses Ceph Storage Pool corresponding to `Hybrid` type.
-Similarly, `rbd_ssd` uses Ceph Storage Pool corresponding to `SSD` type.
+The `rbd_hybrid` backend uses a Ceph Storage Pool corresponding to the `Hybrid` type.
+Similarly, `rbd_ssd` uses a Ceph Storage Pool corresponding to the `SSD` type.

 Each Cinder Backend is associated with a Volume Type.
-The Volume Type assignment provides a mechanism to provide scheduling to a specific backend.
+The Volume Type assignment is a mechanism for providing scheduling to a specific backend.

 ## Supported Volume Types
    - CEPH_HYBRID